tendermint/tendermint/spec/abci++/abci++_methods.md

           > Consider the following example: the Application transforms a client-submitted transaction `t1` into a second transaction `t2`, i.e., the Application asks Tendermint to remove `t1` and add `t2` to the mempool.
-If a client wants to eventually check what happened to `t1`, it will discover that `t1` is not in the mempool or in a committed block, getting the wrong idea that `t1` did not make it into a block.
+If a client wants to eventually check what happened to `t1`, it will discover that `t1` is not in the mempool nor in a committed block, getting the wrong idea that `t1` did not make it into a block.
 Note that `t2` _will be_ in a committed block, but unless the Application tracks this information, no component will be aware of it.
 Thus, if the Application wants traceability, it is its